tdayris/snakemake-wrappers/docs/_templates/pipeline_template.rst

 {% endfor %}
 {% endif %}
 {% if usedmetawrappers|length %}

 Used meta-wrappers
 ------------------

 The following individual meta-wrappers are used in this pipeline:

-{% for uw in usedmetawrappers %}
+{% for umw in usedmetawrappers %}
-* :ref:`{{ uw }}`
+* :ref:`{{ umw }}`
 {% endfor %}

-Please refer to each wrapper in above list for additional configuration parameters and information about the executed code.
+Please refer to each meta-wrapper in above list for additional configuration parameters and information about the executed code.

 {% endif %}
 {% if usedwrappers|length %}

 Used wrappers
 -------------